Psychotherapy

 Ba(Hons) Fine Art: Contemporary Media, University of South Wales (2005 - 2008)

-I am a current student of Transformational Mentoring: A Psychosynthesis Coaching Training - With M.Jones and K.Hackwood (2024 - present)
+Initial modules of Transformational Mentoring: A Psychosynthesis Coaching Training - With M.Jones and K.Hackwood (2024 - 2025)

 The Art Psychotherapy training I undertook was an immersive three year course, with an emphasis on a Psychoanalytic and Psychodynamic theoretical model, specialising in working with creative processes within the therapy session.